syedraihanali/hospital-management/README.md

 ```

 > **Note:** On first run the server will verify that the configured bucket exists and will attempt to create it if missing.
+> Adjust the optional database timeout and retry variables if your MySQL service takes longer to become available.

 ### Install Dependencies